dokku-alt/dokku-alt/README.md

 gitreceive
 ==========

-A tool that sets up a git user that let's you run scripts or hit HTTP endpoints when you push code to it.
+A tool for creating a git user that creates respositories on the fly and let's you run scripts or hit HTTP endpoints when you push code to them.

 Build your own Heroku.
 Push code anywhere.

+It's just not a `post-receive` hook.
+It's a powerful wrapper around `pre-receive` giving you easy access to the code that was pushed while still being able to send output back to the git user.

 ## Requirements